 You are prepared for practice through a combination of on-campus theory and the latest simulation activities that are delivered in our state-of-the-art simulation apartments and clinical wards.
-With a focus on inter-professional learning, you will develop valuable skills to operate as part of the healthcare team.
+At our Moorabbin campus health precinct, we have invested over $5 million creating the highest standard of health training equipment and facilities in Victoria.
+Holmesglen students spend a lot of time simulating real nursing practices in a safe learning environment.
+With a focus on inter-professional learning, you will develop valuable skills to operate as part of a healthcare team.

 Your supported clinical practice will take place in a variety of healthcare settings throughout Victoria.
-You are exposed to clinical practice early in the course, and the range of clinical placements include aged care, acute and sub-acute, community, mental health, paediatric and high dependency nursing.
+You will be exposed to clinical practice early in the course, through a range of clinical placements including aged care, acute and sub-acute, community, mental health, paediatric and high-dependency nursing.

 All academic staff in the Bachelor of Nursing have relevant industry/professional experience and higher education teaching experience.

 For information on healthcare workers and students living with blood-borne viruses and performing exposure-prone procedures at risk of exposure to blood-borne viruses, please refer to the Australian national guidelines (PDF 895KB).

 Mode of study Full-time, on-campus, face-to-face delivery.

 All new students commencing in a higher education course must attend their Faculty Course Orientation and Holmesglen's Higher Education Orientation.